acemonstertoys/bylaws/AMTBylaws.md

 ​(a)  Grounds for Termination.
 The membership of a member shall terminate upon the occurrence of any of the following events:

-        (1)  Upon his or her notice of such termination delivered to the president or secretary of the corporation personally or by electronic or physical mail, such membership to terminate upon the date of delivery of the notice or date of deposit in the mail.
+        (1)  Upon his, her or their notice of such termination delivered to the president or secretary of the corporation personally or by electronic or physical mail, such membership to terminate upon the date of delivery of the notice or date of deposit in the mail.